gamestrafe/thedivision2/source/_pages/weapons.md

 ---
 title: Weapons of The Division 2
 meta:
     description: All the weapons available to your Agent in The Division 2, with precise data about their stats.
+    og:
+        image: weapons.jpg
 ---

 WARNING: This information is from the beta version of The Division 2 and is subject to change.
 Take it with a grain of salt, thank you.